 For 2023, the tax rates for Alberta and Federal tax combined are:

 Alberta Marginal Tax

 |Lower Limit||Upper Limit||Marginal Tax Rate|

 Your marginal tax rate determines the immediate benefit for the RRSP.
-For example, if I made $25,000 last year, my wife made $50,000, and you made $100,000 and we each decided to invest $1000 into the RRSP, I would save $250 in tax, my wife would save $320 and you would save $360 in tax.
-Despite investing the same $1000 we all get different tax benefits depending on our marginal tax rate.
+For example, let’s look at three brothers.
+Joe made $25,000 last year, Nick made $75,000, and Len made $150,000 and they each decided to invest $1000 into the RRSP, Joe would save $250 in tax, Nick would save $305 and Len would save $380 in tax.
+Despite investing the same $1000 they all get different tax savings from the RRSP contribution depending on their marginal tax rate.

 For marginal tax rates for provinces other than Alberta:

 - DOWNLOAD 2023 TAX RATE CARD